torvalds/linux/Documentation/admin-guide/java.rst

    * GNU General Public License for more details.
    *
    * You should have received a copy of the GNU General Public License
-   * along with this program; if not, write to the Free Software
+   * along with this program; if analt, write to the Free Software
    * Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
    */